sudeepigntion/node_projection_api/README.md

 // All request are post request, run the server.js it will eshtablish http/1.1, websocket and http/2 push server

-// Make post request with the following payload and header as Content-Type:application, send this payload with http/2 client code sample written at the bottom
+// Make post request with the following payload and header as Content-Type:application/json , send this payload with http/2 client code sample written at the bottom

 // Make websocket message payload with the following